20tab/django-uwsgi-template-legacy/README.md

 ### Edit

-Add or edit packages in your `requirements/*.ini` files and execute:
+To add/remove packages or modify their versions edit `requirements/*.ini` files and to update all related `requirements/*.txt` execute:

 ```shell
 ({{project_name}}_env) $ make pip
 ```

-To update sub-dependencies in all generated requirements use 'p' option:
+To update sub-dependencies *(es: packages listed in `install_requires`)* use 'p' option as below:

 ```shell
 ({{project_name}}_env) $ make pip p='-P pytz'